Eigenvalue estimates on weighted manifolds: Proofs of the main results

-In the following, we will adapt some computations done in \cite{GS} to the context of the weighted Laplacian (see also \cite{Asa}, \cite[Thm.
+In the following, we will adapt some computations done in \cite{GS} to the context of the drifting Hodge Laplacian (see also \cite{Asa}, \cite[Thm.
 5.8]{CGH} for a similar computation).
-Denoting by $\{e_1,\cdots, e_n\}$ a local orthonormal frame of $TM$ we find that
+Denoting by $\{e_1,\ldots, e_n\}$ a local orthonormal frame of $TM$ we find that